 In this elegant and action-packed sequel to international bestselling thrillers The Swimmer and The Brother, Joakim Zander wraps up the story of our fragile yet fierce heroine Klara Walldéen and proves once again that he is a rare master of the genre.

 “For the last twenty years, Henning Mankell has set the standard for this genre.
 Now Joakim Zander does.”

 “Joakim Zander’s new thriller The Friend is an incredibly thrilling tale. […] If you’re a fan of topical issues and lots of action, then Joakim Zander’s engaging thriller The Friend is definitely the book for you!”

-Hallo Buch (Germany)
+Hallo Buch (DE)

 “Zander has once again written an incredibly thrilling and competent crime novel about his protagonist Klara Walldéen.”

-Der Kultur Blog (Germany)
+Der Kultur Blog (DE)

 “At the start of Zander’s thought-provoking standalone sequel to The Swimmer and The Believer, aspiring diplomat Jakob Seger, an intern assigned to the Swedish embassy in Beirut, arrives in Lebanon in August 2015, several months before the nightmarish ISIS attacks in France. […] Thriller fans who enjoy flawed, achingly human characters won’t be able to put this one down.”

-Publishers Weekly, starred review (US)
+Publishers Weekly, Starred Review (US)

 “A moving love story and a gripping adventure, The Friend is an intelligent thriller that untangles the complexities of international politics and reveals the dark threats facing the world today.”